Sunshine, sand, and waves…Ahh is there anything else more relaxing than the combination of these things?

 - Remember most parking lots do NOT allow in and out entrance

-- Never leave valuables inside your car there had been break-ins reported
+- Never leave valuables inside your car there have been break-ins reported

-- Rent a bike if your short on time so you can see most of Venice beach
+- Rent a bike if you’re short on time so you can see most of Venice beach

 Whether you are thinking of visiting or just want to go to find out what all the hype is then see for yourself.

 You can say that Venice Beach is one of those beaches known for its busy scene!

 You can find everything from street performers, to workout aficionados, skateboarders, and tourists.

 Sadly, Venice Beach also has a side of homeless encampments and trash.